TomfromBerlin/bashrc/README.md

 If you want to modify or adapt the code for other shells, feel free to do so.
 Only the corresponding references and credits must be preserved.
 Don't adorn yourself with borrowed plumes, as you didn't come up with this whole soup on your own.

 And now have fun!

+[^1] Well, that's actually only half the truth, because this only outputs 16 foreground colors plus 16 background colors in the possible combinations.
+Additionally there are blinking versions if the terminal supports this attribute.
+The colors themselves are usually available in a dark and a light version.
+This should be sufficient in most cases.
+But if, for example, fifty shades of gray are needed (pun intended), I have something up my sleeve.
+Type `truecolors` on the command line.
+If the terminal has the capability, you should now see the color codes for 256 colors.
+I know, true color would be 16 million colors.
+The name of the function is rather a reminiscence of the song by Cindy Lauper.